milankl/LinLogQuantization.jl/README.md

 space for logarithmic number systems.

-We now generalise the logarithmic system, such that the distance `dlog = 1/Δ⁻¹` between two representable numbers (i.e. quantums) is not necessarily 1 (in log-space) and we allow for an offset as done in the logarithmic quantization.
-Let `min` be the offset (i.e. the minimum of the uncompressed array) and `dlin` the spacing between the first two representable quantums `min,q2`.
+We now generalise the logarithmic system, such that the distance `dlog = 1/Δ⁻¹` between two representable numbers (i.e. quanta) is not necessarily 1 (in log-space) and we allow for an offset as done in the logarithmic quantization.
+Let `min` be the offset (i.e. the minimum of the uncompressed array) and `dlin` the spacing between the first two representable quanta `min, q2`.
 Then the logarithm of halfway in linear space, `log_b(min + dlin/2)`, should map to `0.5`.
 ```julia
 c_b + (log_b(min + dlin/2) - log_b(min))/dlog = 0.5